Constitution and By-Laws

 Members of committees shall serve without compensation except that they shall be reimbursed for expenses as provided in the By-Laws.

-Membership dues shall be collectible by check-off, payroll deduction, or direct payment, in such amount as may be recommended by the Board of Directors, and approved by two-thirds of the members present and voting at a general or special membership meeting.
+Membership dues shall be collected by check-off, payroll deduction, or direct payment, in such amount as may be recommended by the Board of Directors, and approved by two-thirds of the members present at a general or special membership meeting.
+Thereafter, such increase shall be voted on by general membership.
+A majority vote of the general membership shall be required for the new dues amount to be implemented.

 The Annual General Membership Meeting shall be held in October.
 In years where there is an election for Officers of this association, an additional General Membership Meeting shall be held in May.
 The agenda shall allocate time for candidates to address the membership and answer questions.